Given that aspiring performers spend so much time practicing alone, are most acquiring expert collaborative skills?

 For our purposes here, though, I’ll treat the two sorts of groups as distinct.

-Most young musicians get plenty of experience performing in leader-run ensembles; they arrive at college knowing how to function in the likes of choirs, orchestras, and concert bands.
+Most young musicians get plenty of experience performing in leader-run ensembles.
+They arrive at conservatories and universities knowing how to function in the likes of choirs, orchestras, and concert bands.

 Furthermore, the ground rules in such ensembles are relatively straightforward – performers have little responsibility beyond preparing their parts, showing up, and behaving.

-Still, there are issues of protocol in leader-run groups that fly beneath the radar of many students, so I highlight key concerns in Chapter 6 of my book The Musician’s Way.
+Still, there are issues of protocol in leader-run groups that fly beneath the radar of many students, so I highlight key concerns in Chapter 6 of The Musician’s Way.

-Nonetheless, that chapter, titled “Musical Collaboration,” primarily focuses on egalitarian groups (e.g., string quartets, jazz combos, rock bands) because musicians working in these sorts of ensembles encounter profound challenges.
+Nonetheless, that chapter, titled “Musical Collaboration,” primarily focuses on egalitarian groups (e.g., string quartets, jazz combos, rock bands) because musicians working in those sorts of ensembles encounter profound challenges.

 And students’ experiences in leader-run groups seldom prepare them to handle the intricacies they face when they collaborate in self-governing partnerships.

 In egalitarian ensembles, musicians must make shared decisions about repertoire, interpretation, rehearsing, concert presentation, and so forth.
 Inevitably, opinions diverge, and compromises need to be made, often in a hurry.

 In the end, a group’s success will rest on three things apart from each musician’s artistic and technical abilities: